xmartlabs/Eureka/README.md

 * **onCellUnHighlight()**

-  The onCellUnHighlight will be invoked whenever the cell or any subview resign the first responder.
+  The onCellUnHighlight will be invoked whenever the cell or any subview resigns the first responder.

 * **onExpandInlineRow()**

-  The onExpandInlineRow will be invoked before expand the inline row.
+  The onExpandInlineRow will be invoked before expanding the inline row.
 This does only apply to the rows conforming to the `InlineRowType` protocol.

 * **onCollapseInlineRow()**

-  The onCollapseInlineRow will be invoked before collapse the inline row.
+  The onCollapseInlineRow will be invoked before collapsing the inline row.
 This does only apply to the rows conforming to the `InlineRowType` protocol.

 * **onPresent()**